wusai2333/trib/doc/lab2.md

 ## Entry Functions

+Your job for Lab2 is two-folded.

+1. Implement the bin storage service by implementing the keeper (the `ServeKeeper()` function) and the bin storage client logic (the `NewBinClient()` function)
+2. Reimplement the Tribbler service by translating all the Tribbler service calls into bin storage service calls (the `NewFront()` function)

-You can find these entry functions in `lab2.go` file under `triblab` repo.
-The first two are the entries for the bin storage, and the last is the entry for the Tribbler front-end.
+You can find these entry functions in `lab2.go` file under `triblab`
+repo:

 ```
 func NewBinClient(backs []string) trib.BinStorage